Admissions to the University of Göttingen

 In addition to the University, Göttingen also hosts five Max Planck Institutes and a number of other important scientific institutions, such as the German Primate Center and the German Aerospace Center.

 The local economy includes many innovative technology-oriented enterprises in the sectors of measurement and control engineering, biotechnology, optics, medical technology and information technology.
 Several companies are spin-offs from university research projects.

 The International Office is your main point of contact for non-academic issues before your arrival and during your stay in Göttingen.
-Please feel free to contact us via contact form, telephone or personal visit during the office hours if you need any assistance with your application or enrollment at the University.
+Please feel free to contact us via contact form, telephone or personal visit during the office hours if you need any assistance with your application or enrolment at the University.

 Apart from taking care of administrative issues, we also organise numerous cultural events and excursions, which bring students from different countries together.
 Please join us for one of the cultural or cooking evenings; present your home country or simply have fun during one of our quiz nights or movie evenings.